pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 `
 ```

-Other examples
+### Other examples

-Grant an authorized client different levels of access to various resources in a single call
+Grant different levels of access to channels, channel groups, and uuids in one call:

 ```
 `1pubnub.grant_token(
 2      ttl: 15,